open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 08/21 02:58:41 - mmengine - INFO - Epoch(train) [1][20/25]  lr: 1.0000e-02  eta: 0:00:00  time: 0.0029  data_time: 0.0010  loss1: 0.1978  loss2: 0.4312  loss: 0.6290
 ```

-LogProcessor will output the log as the following statistic method:
+LogProcessor will output the log as the following format:

 - The prefix of the log:
   - epoch mode(`by_epoch=True`): `Epoch(train) [{current_epoch}/{current_iteration}]/{dataloader_length}`